-In fiscal 2016, the Company restructured its entities resulting in a change in its permanent reinvestment assertion outside the United States.
-During the year ended October 1, 2016, approximately \$9.7 million of deferred tax liability was reversed and recorded as a tax benefit due to the change in its permanent reinvestment assertion.
-As part of the plan, the Company also recorded restructuring related tax expense of approximately \$4.2 million for transfers and exchanges of certain foreign subsidiaries.
+In fiscal 2015, the Company implemented a restructuring plan to streamline its international operations and functions resulting in a change in its permanent reinvestment assertion outside the United States.
+In fiscal 2016, the Company continued to execute on the restructuring plan and approximately \$9.7 million of deferred tax liability was reversed and recorded as a tax benefit due to the change in its permanent reinvestment assertion.
+As part of the plan, the Company also recorded restructuring related tax expense of approximately \$4.2 million for transfers and exchanges of certain foreign subsidiaries in an effort to streamline its international operations and functions.

 We consider the earnings of certain foreign subsidiaries to be permanently reinvested outside the United States.
-We have not recorded a deferred tax liability for U.S. federal income taxes of approximately \$570.9 million of undistributed earnings.
-Determination of the amount of unrecognized deferred tax liability related to these earnings is not practicable, with the exception of certain foreign subsidiaries where we continue to retain a deferred tax liability for foreign withholding taxes of approximately \$20.0 million, as those earnings may be distributed to its foreign parent company.
+We have not recorded a deferred tax liability for U.S. federal income taxes of approximately \$619.9 million of undistributed earnings.
+Determination of the amount of unrecognized deferred tax liability related to these earnings is not practicable, with the exception of certain foreign subsidiaries where we continue to retain a deferred tax liability for foreign withholding taxes of approximately \$21.0 million, as those earnings may be distributed to its foreign parent company.

-Undistributed earnings of approximately \$0.4 million are not considered to be permanently reinvested outside the United States.
-As of October 1, 2016, the Company has provided a deferred tax liability of approximately \$0.2 million for withholding taxes associated with future repatriation of earnings for certain subsidiaries to the United States.
+Undistributed earnings of approximately \$0.5 million are not considered to be permanently reinvested outside the United States.
+As of September 30, 2017, the Company has provided a deferred tax liability of approximately \$0.2 million for withholding taxes associated with future repatriation of earnings for certain subsidiaries to the United States.

-The following table reflects the net deferred tax balance, composed of the tax effects of cumulative temporary differences for fiscal 2016 and 2015:
+The following table reflects the net deferred tax balance, composed of the tax effects of cumulative temporary differences for fiscal 2017 and 2016:

-Fiscal
+Fis scal

-(in thousands) 2016 2015
+(in thousands) 2017 2016

-Inventory reserves \$ 546 \$ 641
+Inventory reserves \$ 589 \$ 546

-Stock options 647 525
+Stock options 422 647

-Other accruals and reserves 4,940 3,797
+Other accruals and reserves 8,230 4,937

-Domestic tax credit carryforwards 8,011 5,035
+Domestic tax credit carryforwards 17,635 8,011

-Net operating loss carryforwards 31,817 32,983
+Net operating loss carryforwards 35,937 31,817

-\$ 45,961 \$ 42,981
+\$ 62,813 \$ 45,958

-Valuation allowance (27,381) (23,128)
+Valuation allowance \$ (29,614) \$ (27,381)

-Total long-term deferred tax asset (1) \$ 18,580 \$ 19,853
+Total long-term deferred tax asset \$ 33,199 \$ 18,577

-Repatriation of foreign earnings, including foreign withholding taxes \$ 20,119 \$ 27,101
+Foreign withholding tax on undistributed earnings \$ 20,945 \$ 20,119

-Depreciable assets 9,333 16,735
+Fixed and intangible assets 11,262 9,333

-Total long-term deferred tax liability \$ 29,452 \$ 43,836
+Total long-term deferred tax liability \$ 32,207 \$ 29,452

-Total net deferred tax liability \$ 10,872 \$ 23,983
+Total net deferred tax asset / (liability) \$ 992 \$ (10,875)

 Reported as

-Current deferred tax asset \$ \$ 4,126
+Deferred tax asset \$ 27,771 \$ 16,822

-Deferred tax asset 16,825 3,230

-Current deferred tax liability 23

-Deferred tax liability 27,697 31,316
+Deferred tax liability 26,779 27,697

-Total net deferred tax liability \$ 10,872 \$ 23,983
+Total net deferred tax asset / (liability) \$ 992 \$ (10,875)